New York State Route 33: Kensington Expressway

-The Kensington Expressway was started in 1958, and its construction radically changed the nature of the neighborhoods on the east-side.
-The below grade construction was an attempt to minimize noise.
+The Kensington Expressway was constructed in 1958, in the place of the Humboldt Parkway, and radically changed the nature of majority-Black neighborhoods on the east-side of Buffalo.

+Names of Humboldt Parkway residents in 1940, 1950, 1960, 1970, and 1980 are available tracing the demographics of the parkway in federal censuses, pre and post highway.

 The highway begins as two one-way streets, Goodell Street (traveling west) and East Tupper Street (traveling east).
-Both intersect with NY 5 (Ellicott Street) in Buffalo, from where they serve as a one-way couplet for three blocks before they merge to become the Kensington Expressway, a limited-access highway.
+Both intersect with NY 5 (Ellicott Street) in Buffalo, from where they serve as a one-way couplet for three blocks before they merge to become the Kensington Expressway, a freeway.
 It initially travels through dense urban areas by way of a cut, in which both roadways are separated only by a Jersey barrier.
 The expressway runs past the Buffalo Museum of Science, located at Martin Luther King, Jr. Park, and through the middle of Humboldt Parkway in Buffalo, where the Scajaquada Expressway (NY 198) leaves at the former exit for Main Street.
 The section of the expressway between the Scajaquada and Harlem Road (NY 240) just outside the city limit is the busiest on all of NY 33, handling in excess of 100,000 vehicles per day in areas.

 East of NY 198, the road becomes more open as it passes through neighborhoods with a more suburban residential feel to them.
 Along this stretch, NY 33 connects to several streets, including Bailey Avenue (U.S. Route 62 or US 62) and Harlem Road (NY 240).
 Past Harlem Road, the expressway makes a slight curve to the south as it prepares to meet a toll-free section of the New York State Thruway (I-90) at a cloverleaf interchange.
 Beyond I-90, the expressway veers to the south again, traversing an S-curve before connecting to Union Road (NY 277) by way of a partial interchange.
 After another 0.5 mi, NY 33 curves south under Genesee Street before joining it at a traffic light in front of the Buffalo Niagara International Airport.